The Requirements of Offering Part Time Employee Benefits

 A frequent question that both employees and employers have is about the legal requirements surrounding part-time employee benefits.
-While it may seem as simple as determining the number of hours worked or the type of job held, the determination of eligibility for part-time benefits is actually a very complex matter.
+While it may seem as simple as determining the number of hours worked or the type of job held, the determination of eligibility for part-time benefits is a very complex matter.

-What the Affordable Care Act Says About Part Time Benefit Requirements
+What the Affordable Care Act Says

-The Affordable Care Act of 2010 (ACA) mandates that employers offer group health insurance benefits to full time or the equivalent employees, and to at least 95% of their workers, so this leaves things to their discretion for the remaining percentage.
+The Affordable Care Act of 2010 (ACA) mandates that employers offer group health insurance benefits to full time or the equivalent employees, and at least 95% of their workers, so this leaves things to their discretion for the remaining percentage.
 Additionally, state laws, eligibility for other types of benefits, industry norms, and even the salary paid to employees can have an impact on the degree to which employers are required to cover their employees’ health and wellness needs.

-Workplace Laws on Full Time vs. Part Time Employee Definitions
+Full Time vs. Part-Time Employee Definitions

-The Fair Labor Standards Act (FLSA), which dictates federal wage-and-hour laws around the nation, does not actually define part-time or full-time hours, but it does define overtime hours as being over 40 hours per pay period (on a weekly pay schedule).
+The Fair Labor Standards Act (FLSA), which dictates federal wage-and-hour laws around the nation, does not define part-time or full-time hours, but it does define overtime hours as being over 40 hours per pay period (on a weekly pay schedule).
 The US Bureau of Labor Statistics defines part-time employees as people who work 1 to 34 hours each week.
 Anything over 34 hours would then be considered full-time.
 Current APA guidelines dictate that employers who have 50 or more full-time or the equivalent employees must provide Affordable Health Care coverage to meet the minimum guidelines.

 The ACA does define employees who are working at least 30 hours each week or 130 hours per month to be considered full-time.
 Employees who work fewer hours are considered part-time under ACA laws.

-Safe Harbor Laws Surrounding Part Time Hours
+Safe Harbor Laws

-Under Obamacare, covered employers must report all of their part-time and full-time workers in order to determine if any of the part-time employees also qualify for benefits.
-This can be based on the average hours they work each year.
+Under Obamacare, covered employers must report all of their part-time and full-time workers to determine if any of the part-time employees also qualify for benefits.
+It can be based on the average hours they work each year.
 Keep in mind that part-time employees are often asked to work more hours during peak production cycles and busy seasons, and this can put them just over the limits for the year.
 It's also important to understand that while an employer may decide whether or not to offer group health benefits to part-time employees, many plan administrators have health care options for employees who work as few as 20 hours in a pay period.

-It can be beneficial to offer them low cost benefits under group rates.
+It can be beneficial to offer them low-cost benefits under group rates.

-Legal Requirements for Part Time Employee Benefits Broken Down
+Requirements for Part-Time Employee Benefits

 Now for the legal part.
 While standard health care insurance and supplemental benefits may be at the sole discretion of company HR directors, some employee benefits are mandatory for all employees regardless of the number of hours worked.
 Under the Employee Retirement Security Act (ERISA), any employer that offers a qualified retirement savings plan to employees has to also offer them to full-time and part-time employees.